fernandommota/addin-numeric-br/README.md

  ***add Footer***
-- Use the same instructions on top and add this function on "Post Execution Propertie"
+- Use the file numericBrGrandTotal.js and add this function on "Post Execution Propertie".

    ```JavaScript
    function addFooter(){